P3: Prospective Interns

 - Complete all information requested on the application form.
-Review the description of the different kinds of assistance modes or placement options to better understand your choices.
+Review the previous project overviews to better understand your choices.

 - Answer all the Supplemental Application Questions.

-- Include a copy of your university transcript(s) or self-generated list of course and grades.
+- Include a copy of your university transcript(s) or self-generated list of courses and grades.